uilleann-pipe-tools/mandrels/README.md

 staples, with particular emphasis on complete symmetry and reproducibility.

 ## Motivation
-### 3D Printing of Rolling Mandrels
+### 3D Printing and CNC Machining of Rolling Mandrels
 Machining thin steel rod is very difficult, due to its flexibility, and grinding mandrels by hand is time-consuming and imprecise.
-Combined with modern, commercial 3D printing of stainless steel, these CAD models provide relatively inexpensive access to a precision tool that is otherwise difficult to acquire or make.
+Combined with modern, commercial 3D printing and CNC machining of stainless steel, these CAD models provide relatively inexpensive access to a precision tool that is otherwise difficult to acquire or make.

+#### 3D Printing vs. CNC Machining
+3D printing prices per printed item typically do not scale with quantity ordered, so this is the best choice for low volume orders.
+The accuracy and precision of the printed item is lower than CNC machining.

+CNC machining costs per item machined scale dramatically with quantity ordered.
+At the time of writing, a quantity of about 5 mandrels led to the same price as 3D printing one mandrel, with the costs continuing to decrease linearly from there, such that at quantity 20 or above, they are very affordable.
+The accuracy and precision of CNC machining is very high compared to 3D printing.

 #### Mandrels for Reed Staples
-`rolling_mandrels/tapered_rolling_mandrel.FCStd` creates a mandrel of a specified length based on staple dimensions, and dimensions it such that the staple will be exactly centered on the mandrel during the rolling process, according to its internal dimensions.
+`rolling_mandrels/tapered_rolling_mandrel.FCStd` creates a mandrel of a specified length based on staple dimensions, and dimensions it *such that the staple will be exactly centered on the mandrel during the rolling process, according to its internal dimensions*.
+All the math required for this is incorporated into the spreadsheet in the project, so all you have to do is enter your values, and watch the model change.

 #### Arbitrary Mandrels and Sheet Metal Dimensioning
-Further, they may be used to model parameterized mandrels for rolling any size of tapered (or non-tapered) tube from any thickness of sheet metal.
-These may be later machined from the technical drawings that this FreeCAD project provides, or printed from exported STL files.
+Further, this same file may be used to model parameterized mandrels for rolling any size of tapered (or non-tapered) tube from any thickness of sheet metal.
+These may be later machined from the technical drawings that this FreeCAD project provides, or printed from exported STL files (3D printing cost increases with mass, and there are smaller size limits for printing steel, at this point in time).

 ### Calculation of Sheet Metal Dimensions for Rolled Tubes of any Taper Angle and Size